twylie/viromatch/hugo/content/overview/snakemake/_index.md

 ### Snakefile

-The `Snakefile` is technically _the pipeline_ in terms of code that defines and executes all of the steps in a specfic order.
+The `Snakefile` is technically _the pipeline_ in terms of code that defines and executes all of the steps in a specific order.
 This file (along with the configuration file) are used by Snakemake to execute the pipeline.
-Please note that the Snakefile contains calls to other thirs-party executables --- e.g. BWA, Samtools, Diamond, etc. Also, ViroMatch specific code is also called in this manner.
+Please note that the Snakefile contains calls to other third-party executables --- e.g. BWA, Samtools, Diamond, etc. Also, ViroMatch specific code is also called in this manner.
 The Snakefile is essentially the _recipe_ or protocol for the ViroMatch pipeline.

-Here is a list of all of the steps/rules in the Snakefile, ordered by occurence.
+Here is a list of all of the steps/rules in the Snakefile, ordered by occurrence.
 See [Steps (Snakemake Rules)](https://twylie.github.io/viromatch/overview/steps/#steps-snakemake-rules) for a detailed breakdown of all steps and their purpose.

 + prep_fastq_files
 + trim_fastq_files